cabhiram/multik8s-pythonwebapp/README.md

 - kubect get services - To get list of Services
 - kubectl get pvc - To get list of Persistent Volume Claims
 - kubectl get pv - To get list of Persistent Volumes

+#Disadvantages of using Minikube#

+Code change will not update the running pod.
+Then we have to manually update pod in Imperative way by tagging appropriate DOCKER_IMAGE with an ID.